SmashedFrenzy16/pytoolsuite/README.md

 # PytoolSuite

-PytoolSuite is a Python module made by me in partnership with NetFruit Technologies (my company).
-PytoolSuite has a few basic essentials for python developers.
+PytoolSuite is a Python module made by NetFruit Technologies.
+It has a wide range of tools, such as a calculator, paint program and biography generator.
+Experience a world of ease when using PytoolSuite, and enjoy the many functions it has at the tip of your fingers.
 [Click here](https://github.com/SmashedFrenzy16/pytoolsuite/releases) to go to the "Releases" page.

 ## How to use: